Avstar Aircraft of Washington, Inc.

 The main carry-through for wing attach needed new webs, as the old ones had been too damaged for repair.
 The bad news turned out to be the failure of new parts delivery; we were told a couple of months after placing the order Beech could not supply after all.
 An ensuing search found a suitable donor P-Baron, so a transplant was underway.

-Assembling the carry-through from a donor plane to our 58P project.
+Assemblying the carry-through from a donor airplane to our 58P project

 The replacement unit was test fit, and all alignment points checked.
 As per usual with the major components from Beech, hole alignment to adjoining structure was amazing!